MrMalfunction/linkedin-applicant-count-popup/Readme.md

-# LinkedIn Applicants Counter Extension
+# LinkedIn Job Insights Extension

-When you have LinkedIn premium you can see the applicant count for a job below the job description.
-It can get tiresome to scroll down for every job to see the applicant count.
-This extension will show the applicant count for the job you are currently viewing in the top right corner of the page.
+This Chrome Extension shows the Applicant Count, Job View, and Days since the job was posted on LinkedIn.
+This information is displayed in the job list sidebar when search for jobs on LinkedIn.

-You can even set custom limit for the applicant count.
-If the applicant count is greater than the limit, the count will be shown in red color.
-By default the limit is set to 300.
+You can set a custom limit for the applicant count.
+If the applicant count exceeds the limit, it will be highlighted in red.
+By default, the limit is set to 300.

+To view the applicant count, you will need to have a LinkedIn Premium account.

+## Features
+- Displays the applicant count, job view, and days since the job was posted.
+[Uses LinkedIn Premium features which counts apply when someone clicks on the apply button.]
+- Shows the view count of the job.
+[Uses LinkedIn API to get the view count of the job.]
+- Displays the number of days since the job was posted.[Uses LinkedIn API to get the job posted date.]

 ## Screenshots
 <div style="display: flex; justify-content: space-between;">